PSYCHOLOGY

 PS455 | Senior Seminar | |

-This area is recommended for students pursuing employment in a mental health or human services setting.
+This course sequence is recommended for students pursuing employment in addictions counseling.
 It is also recommended for students interested in pursuing graduate study in fields such as counseling and clinical psychology.
 In addition to the core courses listed above, this course sequence recommends:

 Code | Title | Credits |